cloudhotspot/pypackage-docker/README.md

 The following provides an example to enable you to get started, and assumes you are using the included sample application located in the `src` folder.

+### Prerequisites

+- Linux/OS X computer
+- Docker client (the workflow has been tested on Docker 1.8)
+- Docker daemon (either running locally, on local VM or on a remote host)
+- Docker daemon must have Internet connectivity

 ### Initial Setup

 Configure your environment either by setting environment variables or by configuring the `Makefile`: